microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot-getskypeforbusinessdeviceusagedistributionusercounts.md

 Get the number of users using unique devices in your organization.
 The report will show you the number of users per device including Windows, Windows phone, Android phone, iPhone, and iPad.

+> [!NOTE]
-> **Note:** For details about different report views and names, see [Office 365 Reports - Skype for Business clients used](https://support.office.com/client/Skype-for-Business-clients-used-b9019c36-034f-40c7-acb0-c2a0400b03c3).
+> For details about different report views and names, see [Office 365 Reports - Skype for Business clients used](https://support.office.com/client/Skype-for-Business-clients-used-b9019c36-034f-40c7-acb0-c2a0400b03c3).

 ## Permissions